How Pack Goodies Affect Your Completion Timeline

 - Any natural bonus card (S4 or S5) resets the counter

-The pity threshold works out to roughly 23-75 rolls depending on pack type.
-Since you get 2 rolls per pack, that's every 12-38 packs on average.
-The probability of reaching the pity threshold is always about 36.8% (it's e-1, a neat mathematical coincidence from the geometric distribution).
+The threshold lands at roughly 23-75 rolls depending on pack type.
+At 2 rolls per pack, that's every 12-38 packs on average.
+The odds of actually hitting the pity threshold sit at about 36.8% (that's e^(-1), a quirk of the geometric distribution).

-Net effect: Pity boosts your effective card rate by ~1.58x compared to raw drop rates.
+Net effect: Pity lifts your effective card rate by ~1.58x over the raw drop rates.

 | Pack Type | S4 Incomplete (free S4) | S4 Complete (free S5) |